VladyslavNz/AI-Movie-Recommendation/README.md

 ## Features

-- Personalized movie recommendations based on user preferences and movie content.
+- Personalized movie recommendations based on user preferences and movie content
-- Deep neural network model that uses user and movie embeddings along with bias terms.
+- Deep neural network model that uses user and movie embeddings along with bias terms
 - Enhanced recommendation explanations that consider:
   - User genre preferences with average ratings
   - Tag analysis using TF-IDF